What Is a Condemned House?

 Yes, the local health department or Board of Health can determine that a home is unfit for sanitary living and issue a condemnation order.

-Can a House Be Condemned For Hoarding?
+Can a House Be Condemned for Hoarding?

 Yes, a house can be condemned for hoarding, however, it will require significantly deteriorated conditions.
 Legal action can be taken only when the situation is bad enough to put a neighborhood’s health or home values at risk.
 Additionally, a hoarder’s home can be condemned if significant housing code violations are found.

-Can a House Be Condemned For Mold?
+Can a House Be Condemned for Mold?

-Absolutely!
+Yes, a house can be condemned for mold.
 While mold spots here and there can usually be cleared up through simple remediation, large infestations can pose significant health risks.
 It is these large infestations that can lead to condemnation.

-What Can I Do About Living Next To a Condemned House?
+What Can I Do About Living Next to a Condemned House?

+If you live next to a condemned house, be sure to steer clear of it.
 Living next to a home worthy of condemnation is no small issue.
 These houses can cause neighboring home values to diminish and are usually an eyesore for the surrounding community.
 Unfortunately, apart from putting up a fence and filing formal complaints to speed up the condemnation process, neighbors of unsanitary or unsafe homes have little available recourse.